filip26/copper-multicodec/README.md

 Multicodec codec = decoder.getCodec(encoded).orElseThrow(() -> new IllegalArgumentException("Unsupported codec."));
 byte[] decoded = codec.decode(encoded);

-/* or directy when only one codec is supported */ byte[] decoded = KeyCodec.P521_PUBLIC_KEY.decode(encoded);
+/* or directly when only one codec is supported */ byte[] decoded = KeyCodec.P521_PUBLIC_KEY.decode(encoded);

 /* check if byte array is encoded with a codec */